-Professional Nursing and Practical Nursing: Students must reach and maintain grades of "C" or higher in nursing core classes and general education classes.
-Grades will be monitored, and a written warning issued for a student's average that falls below 82% in a core nursing class.
-The program director, program coordinator, or faculty member will counsel the student, and a written plan for improvement will be formulated and placed in the student's file.
 Students who fail to achieve at least 80% in a core nursing class or a "C" grade or higher in a general education class by the end of the semester will be terminated.
 Clinical components of theoretical courses are an integrated requirement for that specific course, and clinical components must be mastered in order to pass the corresponding course.
-Clinical evaluations will be completed regularly and available for review.
-A student will be terminated if he/she fails clinicals.